Bromocresol green: Properties

-The acid and basic forms of this dye have an isosbestic point in their UV-Visible spectrum, around 515 nm, indicate that the two forms interconvert directly without forming any other substance.
+The acid and basic forms of this dye have an isosbestic point in their UV-Visible spectrum around 515 nm, indicating that the two forms interconvert directly without forming any other substance.

 An ethanol solution (0.04 wt%) of bromocresol green has been proposed for TLC staining and is suitable for visualisation of the compounds with functional groups whose pK_{a} is below 5.0 (carboxylic acids, sulfonic acids, etc.).
 These appear as yellow spots on a light or dark blue background; no heating is necessary.
 Bromophenol blue solution can be used for the same purpose.

 The compound is synthesized by bromination of cresol purple (m-cresolsulfonphthalein).

 Uses

 It is used as a pH indicator and as a tracking dye for DNA agarose gel electrophoresis.
 It can be used in its free acid form (light brown solid), or as a sodium salt (dark green solid).
 It is also an inhibitor of the prostaglandin E_{2} transport protein.
 Additional applications include use in sol-gel matrices, the detection of ammonia, and the measurement of albumin in human plasma and serum.